-Time to get rid of the zip ties aka stitches in our stitch and glue boat.
+Time to get rid of the zip ties which serve as stitches in our stitch and glue boat.

 I finally had the opportunity to apply an initial bead of thickened epoxy in order to remove the zip ties – the stitch part of a stitch and glue boat.
 This made a tremendous difference in the rigidity of the hull.
 With just zip ties in place, there was something ephemeral about it – as if it wasn’t quite real.
 But with the glue taking over for the zip ties, it gave the boat a feeling of permanence.
 And with that, I started to get a better sense of how strong the whole structure will become once all the other bits come into play – the bulkheads, seats, breasthook, cap rails, and floor – all contributing to making the stitch and glue Tango Skiff 17, strong, rigid and lightweight.